CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

 1. Now, close the blade and go back to the **Inventory** tab and then you will see a few connected resources.
 If you don't see any resources, you will have to click on the Refresh button at the top.

-1. You can also find the **ubuntu-k8s** Arc-enabled server  available in the resources list because the **LogAnalytics** agent is already enabled for it and the same Log Analytics workspace is connected to Microsoft Defender for Cloud.
+1. You can also find the **ubuntu-k8s** Arc-enabled machone available in the resources list because the **LogAnalytics** agent is already enabled for it and the same Log Analytics workspace is connected to Microsoft Defender for Cloud.

-  > Note: Agent monitoring will take a few minutes to update and show the status as **Monitored** for Arc-enabled server **ubuntu-k8s** as shown in the below screen.
+   > **Note**: Agent monitoring will take a few minutes to update and show the status as **Monitored** for Arc-enabled machine **ubuntu-k8s** as shown in the below screen.
 You can continue to the next exercise and come back later to check on this.

-  > Please note that due to some latest updates, the status is not changing to **Monitored** for Arc-enabled server **ubuntu-k8s**, this is a temporary issue and will fixed in future updates.
+   > Please note that due to some latest updates, the status is not changing to **Monitored** for Arc-enabled machine **ubuntu-k8s**, this is a temporary issue and will fixed in future updates.

    ![](.././media/H1-Ex2-task2-07.png)